New Food Trends: Fact or Fiction?Food

 However, so many claims suggest that green tea fosters faster weight loss.

 Here’s the truth: Green tea alone cannot make you lose weight fast; instead, it has to form part of your whole weight loss/maintenance program for you to get optimum results.
 That said, couple green tea intake with proper diet and exercise for you to reap the benefits.
+Celestial Seasonings Green Tea is delicious.
+If you have not tried it now is the time.
+In addition, they have many varieties of tea, green tea as well as herbal tea.

 2. All fibers are the same.
 The more fiber in your diet, the better. – Fact or Fiction?

-Incorporating fiber to a large part of your diet is ideal.
+Incorporating fiber as a large part of your diet is ideal.
 But the kind of fiber you eat is the real trick here.
 Not all fibers are the same.
 In fact, different types of fiber play different roles.
 For example, oat bran helps lower cholesterol while wheat bran aids in digestion.
 Now fiber has become such a fad today that more and more companies are adding them to almost several dietary products.
 But do they have the same health benefits that real fibers offer?

 Considered as the “mother of all grains,” quinoa (pronounced /’keen-wa/) is a complete protein and wheat-free alternative.
 Quinoa has been a staple diet in South America for thousands of years and now it has taken the U.S. and the U.K. by storm making it as a first-rate alternative to rice, couscous, and pasta.
+Nature’s Earthly Choice Organic Quinoa can be purchased in grocery stores or online at Amazon.

 Quinoa contains all 9 essential amino acids, hence, it’s considered as a complete protein source.
 Also, it’s a slow-digesting carbohydrate hence it is low on glycemic index.
 Aside from being a rich protein and fiber source, quinoa is nutrient-dense, packed with calcium, manganese, magnesium, folate, iron, phosphorus, zinc, potassium, and vitamins B (niacin and pantothenic acid) and E.